 - Coconut Milk: Get canned coconut milk with a thick layer of cream on top.
 I prefer the Badia brand of coconut milk as it almost always has a thick layer.

-- Evaporated Milk: You can also use extra coconut milk instead, but we like the final flavor we get when we use evaporated milk.
+- Evaporated Milk: You can also use extra coconut milk instead, but we like the flavor we get when we use evaporated milk.

 - Ground Nutmeg: Freshly grated nutmeg will add the most flavor.
 I use a microplane grater to grate whole nutmeg.